chrplr/PCBS/docs/software-installation.rst

 Instructions for native Windows (without WSL)
 ---------------------------------------------

-This approach is not recommended because it has several pitfalls (if  you do not carefully follow the instructions, many things will not work correclty).
+This approach has several pitfalls.
+For example, if  you do not carefully follow the instructions, many things will not work correclty.
 Yet, there are two reasons why one may want to follow this path:

 - WSL does not work on your machine (for example, your CPU does not allow `virtualization <https://www.zdnet.com/article/windows-10-tip-find-out-if-your-pc-can-run-hyper-v/>`__).
 - You are concerned by potential overheads of the WSL (yet, read `this <https://www.techradar.com/news/windows-11-wsl-2-is-almost-as-quick-as-running-linux-natively>`__).